Master of Arts in Graphic Design

 Upon successful completion of the two years of study and submission of a final thesis, students will graduate with a Master of Arts in Graphic Design.

-Head of Curriculum
+Head of MA Curriculum

 Sean Yendrys